High School

 Keep attendance logs (days and hours of instruction)

-Maintain a portfolio with samples of work, books used, projects, etc.
+Maintain a portfolio with work samples, books used, projects, etc.

-Local districts may request an optional portfolio review, but they cannot require it, and many do not pursue these reviews
+Local school districts may request an optional portfolio review.
+They cannot require it, and many do not pursue these reviews.

-It’s advisable to align your instruction with the Connecticut Core Standards to ensure academic completeness and aid in transitions back to public school.
+It is also recommended to align instruction with Connecticut Core Standards to ensure academic completeness and facilitate transitions back to public schools if needed.

 High School Graduation & Diplomas

 Connecticut does not issue a state homeschool diploma.
-Parents can choose to create and issue their own diplomas and transcripts to document courses, credits, and grades.
-The student can also contribute to the development of a transcript, toward a parent-issued diploma upon completion of high school studies.
+Parents may create and issue their own diploma and transcript to document courses, credits, and grades.
+Allow the student to participate in developing the transcript for a parent-issued diploma.

-You may also pursue a Connecticut State High School Diploma via the GED® exam:
+Students may also pursue a Connecticut State High School Diploma via the GED® exam if they:

-Provide a letter from the school indicating you entered ninth grade in a graduating class
+Provide a letter from the school confirming they entered ninth grade in a graduating class

 General High School Homeschool Resources